Cancer of the larynx

 If you have a total laryngectomy, your surgeon will also need to create a permanent hole in your neck (called a stoma) to help you breath after the operation.

-See Laryngeal cancer - recovery for more information about adjusting to life after a laryngectomy.
+See recovering from laryngeal cancer for more information about adjusting to life after a laryngectomy.

 Chemotherapy